CKs-Technology-News/PrivacyTools/NOPE.md

 - [Grammar & Spell Checker — LanguageTool](https://languagetool.org/) – Check your texts for spelling and grammar problems everywhere on the web.
 Contains telemetry.
 - [GrapheneOS](https://grapheneos.org/) – GrapheneOS is an open source privacy and security focused mobile OS with Android app compatibility.
 Mental problems with [Daniel Micay who makes things up](https://www.youtube.com/watch?v=Dx7CZ-2Bajg) and [begging for money](https://twitter.com/GrapheneOS/status/1463930841160200199) results in no trust.
 The developer has [no clue how Kasperskys AV really works](https://freenode.logbot.info/grapheneos/20210607) and such people dare to talk about security.
 All he does is to apply best practices into an OS, since there is no competition except CalyxOS this promise seems to be quickly fulfilled since there is no audit no one can disprove their promises.
 - [gtkcord3](https://github.com/diamondburned/gtkcord3) – Just keep in mind, using 3rd party Discord clients can result in your account being banned, but this is rarely enforced by Discord.
+- [Haven](https://guardianproject.github.io/haven/) – For people who need a way to protect their personal spaces and possessions without compromising their own privacy, through an Android app and on-device sensors.
+No benefit, less to no updates and ther eis no guidance for how the user should handle compromised devices.
+It also has no blocking abilities.
 - [HiddenLake](https://github.com/Number571/HiddenLake) – Outdated social media source code.
 - [Igloo](https://twitter.com/CKsTechNews/status/1464959988586229762)
 - [iodéOS](https://blog.jolla.com/suomenlinna/) – Based on [LineageOS](https://github.com/iodeOS/ota).
 The OS and their ad-blocker itself is [not FOSS](https://github.com/iodeOS), they only release why this is listed is beause some of their apps as [FOSS](https://forum.xda-developers.com/t/rom-fp4-11-0-iodeos-lineageos-18-1-microg-adblocker-02-02-2022.4397481/).